schneider128k/machine_learning_course/README.md

 - [TensorFlow 2](https://www.tensorflow.org/overview/)

 - [keras.io](https://keras.io/) is the documentation for the multibackend Keras implementation.
-You have to tweak the code examples to use them with TensorFlow 2.x and ```tf.keras```.
+You have to tweak the code examples from keras.io to use them with TensorFlow 2.x and ```tf.keras```.

 ### TensorFlow datasets